-Revenue Procedure 2016-51, which contains the rules for VCP and Audit CAP under EPCRS, includes two important definitions:
+Revenue Procedure 2019-19 (PDF), which contains the rules for VCP and Audit CAP under EPCRS, includes two important definitions:

 However, the term “Orphan Plan” does not include any plan terminated pursuant to DOL regulations governing the termination of abandoned individual account plans.

 Only Eligible Parties of an Orphan Plan can apply for relief under VCP or be able to sign an Audit CAP.
 If the VCP is made, be sure to include a copy of the court order giving Eligible Party the authority to terminate the plan and dispose of the plan’s assets should be included.
 Alternatively, the submission may include other evidence that the applicant is an Eligible Party.
-Refer to Form Rev. Proc.
-2016-51, section 5.03.
+Refer to Rev. Proc.
+2019-19, section 5.03 and the Instructions for Form 8950, Application for Voluntary Correction Program (VCP) Under the Employee Plans Compliance Resolution System (EPCRS) (PDF).
 In general, the correction procedures and principles used for Orphan Plans are the same as other plans, except that the IRS has discretion to: